mad-godinez/GrubDash-Project/README.md

 ## About Me:
 - My name is Mad, you can think of it as "Maude" or "Mod" in your head, whichever works!
 - I'm currently enrolled in Thinkful's Fullstack Software Engineering course & having a really great time learning this material.
 I also earned my BA in Spanish Studies & Computer Science from Texas State University in the winter of 2021, so I was fortunate to have a good foundation of programming knowledge going into this course.
-- This course is wrapping up at the beginning of May, 2022 (right around the corner!) so please feel free to reach out if you've got me in mind for a junior developer role!
+- This course is wrapping up at the beginning of May 2022 (right around the corner!) so please feel free to reach out if you've got me in mind for a junior developer role!

 My [🌲 LinkTree🌲 ](https://linktr.ee/madgodinez) has the best ways to find me online, as well as my resume.